bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 ----------------------------

-While the BokehJS models generally match the Python equivalents, there are some cases where usage can differ significantly between BokehJS and the Python equivalent.
+While the BokehJS models generally match the Python equivalents, there are some cases where usage can differ significantly between BokehJS and the Python library.
 Some instances we have identified are listed below.

 .. _userguide_bokehjs_differences_titles: